vectordotdev/vector/rfcs/2020-03-05-foreign-modules-wasm.md

   + https://github.com/bytecodealliance/lucet/pull/419
   + https://github.com/bytecodealliance/lucet/pull/437

+**Temporary Conclusion:** The Lucet team desires to support other platforms in the near future.
+Since the lion's share of Vector usage is on X86_64 Linux, and this platform is already supported, we decided to adopt Lucet for now.
+We could consider adopting `wasmtime` in the future if lucet does not eventually reach it in terms of platform parity.

 ## Plan of attack

 Incremental steps that execute this change.

-- v0.1: Draft accepted, forming basis for the RFC, and demoing a POC of how a theoretical user could use this for a protobuf decoding transform, and permitting the first `wasm` transform test to pass.
+- v0.1: (Done) This draft forms the groundwork for this RFC, and demos a POC of how a theoretical user could use this for a protobuf decoding transform, and permitting the first `wasm` transform test to pass.
-- v0.2: This RFC is amended to include Sinks and Sources information.
-- v0.3: This RFC is amended to include information about possible codec changes.
-- v0.4: The POC of the initial transform has it's v1
+- v0.2: The POC of the initial transform has it's v1
-- v0.5: We have benchmarks of the initial transform POC.
+- v0.3: We have benchmarks of the initial transform POC.
+- v0.4: Compile artifact caching is implemented, so Vector doesn't unnecessarily recompile wasm modules.
-- v0.6: Guest API expanded to support majority of Event API.
+- v0.5: Guest API expanded to support majority of Event API.
-- v0.7: We talk to a couple known users who would be interested in this feature and let them test it out.
+- v0.6: We talk to a couple known users who would be interested in this feature and let them test it out.
+- v0.7: This RFC is amended to include Sinks and Sources information.
+- v0.8: This RFC is amended to include information about possible codec changes.
-- v0.8: Source and Sink implementation POCs made.
+- v0.9: Source and Sink implementation POCs made.
-- v0.9: Final APIs specced and tested.
+- v0.10: Final APIs specced and tested.
 Source, Sink, Transform POCs are in tree and running as tests/benches.
 - v1.0: This RFC is complete and we announce with the above guide.

 Note: This can be filled out during the review process.